openssl/tools/HOWTO-make-a-release.md

 Commit your changes, but *do not push* them to the website repo at this stage.
 (the public repo being `openssl-git@git.openssl.org:openssl-web.git`)

-*Do* push to the repository that's used for review, or email the commit patches to the reviewer, and wait for approval.
+*Do* send the commits to the reviewer and await their approval.

 # Publish the release